Caixin89/Limpei-Bot/ReadMe.md

 ## Instructions
 Enter `python limpei_bot.py --load jokes.csv` for first startup to load jokes from jokes.csv.
 For subsequent startups, just run `python limpei_bot.py` on the server.
-To reset the learnt weights of all jokes before starting up, enter `python limpei_bot.py --reset`.
 To terminate the process, enter Ctrl+C.

 ## Interacting with the bot